Kansas City Blues (rugby union): History

-In addition to success on the field in 15s, the Blues are a perennial national power in the game of 7s rugby.
+In addition to 15s, the Blues have a successful history in 7s rugby.
 The Blues have qualified for and appeared in the 7s National Championship Tournament 14 times from 1990 to 2017.
 In those 14 appearances, the Blues made the Final Four five times and were National runner up three times, but never won the National Championship.

 In 1993, the Blues made their first ever 7s Final Four, finishing National runner-up in a close loss to New York Old Blue.
 Seven years later, the Blues returned to the 2000 National Championship Match and lost.
 In 2014, the Blues lost in the National Semi-Finals but won a spirited match against regional foe and rivals, the Denver Barbarians, to take 3rd place.
 Most recently, in 2016, the Blues advanced to the 7s National Championship Match but lost to Utah.
 The Blues currently host one of the largest and most successful 7s programs in the country.
 In 2014, the Blues debuted their Sporting 7s Academy program, which takes college-aged players and places them in a special training program designed to increase their fitness and advance their rugby skills.
 The Blues can field three Blues and Academy in various local and regional tournaments.

+In 2026, former Springbok Naas Botha was appointed director of rugby.